liebke/avout/README.md

       (ensure [this]))

-A ReferenceData holds all the values it has been set to over its lifetime, keyed by the commit-point, i.e. the clock tick of the transaction manager, when the value was set.
-Uncommitted values may exist in a ReferenceData.
-The transaction manager can be queried to determine if the commit-point associated with a given value in a ReferenceData was in fact committed.
+A *ReferenceData* holds a limited history of the values it has been set to over its lifetime, keyed by the commit-point, i.e. the clock tick of the transaction manager, when the value was set.
+Uncommitted values may exist in a *ReferenceData*.
+The transaction manager can be queried to determine if the commit-point associated with a given value in a *ReferenceData* was in fact committed.

 The following figure illustrates Clojure's standard MVCC transaction process.